gohugoio/hugoThemesSiteBuilder/README.md

     * <code><em>[ThemeDir]</em>/images/tn.{png,jpg}</code>

-Additional media may be provided in that same directory.
+Additional media may be provided in the same directory.

 ### README.md

-Your theme's README file (which should be written in Markdown and called `README.md`) serves a double purpose.
-This is because its content will appear in two places&mdash;i.e., it will appear:
+Your theme's README file (which should be written in Markdown and called `README.md`) serves a two purposes.
+It's content appears in two places, which are:

-1. On your theme's details page at [themes.gohugo.io](https://themes.gohugo.io/); and
+1. On your theme's detail page on [themes.gohugo.io](https://themes.gohugo.io/) website.
-1. At GitHub (as usual), on your theme's regular main page.
+2. On your theme's regular main page at GitHub/GitLab (as usual).

-To ease accessibility for international users of your theme, please provide at least an English translation of the README.
+To make your theme more accessible to users across the globe, it would be helpful if you could include an English translation of the README, at the very least.

-> **Note**: If you add screenshots to the README, please make use of absolute file paths instead of relative ones like `/images/screenshot.png`.
-Relative paths work great on GitHub, but they don't correspond to the directory structure of [themes.gohugo.io](https://themes.gohugo.io/).
-Therefore, browsers will not be able to display screenshots on the theme site under the given (relative) path.
+> **Note**: If you add screenshots to the README, please make sure to use absolute file paths instead of relative ones (like `/images/screenshot.png`).
+Relative paths work great on GitHub/GitLab, but they don't correspond to the directory structure of [themes.gohugo.io](https://themes.gohugo.io/) website.
+Therefore, browsers will not be able to display screenshots if relative paths are used.

-> **Note**: We will not merge themes with READMEs that's set up as marketing campaigns for other products (e.g. paid versions of the free theme).

 ## FAQ